Flux159/cassie-odm/README.md

 [Datastax Data Modeling](http://www.datastax.com/resources/data-modeling)

-In particular, see this one for common examples (One-to-many, Many-to-many, transactions): [Link](https://www.youtube.com/watch?v=px6U2n74q3g)
+In particular, see this one for common examples from traditional SQL Data modeling (One-to-many, Many-to-many, transactions): [Link](https://www.youtube.com/watch?v=px6U2n74q3g)

 Its highly recommended that you view at least the above video and read these two tutorials on Cassandra Data Modeling before designing your models.